2014–15 Kentucky Wildcats women's basketball team

-The 2014–15 Kentucky Wildcats women's basketball team represented University of Kentucky during the 2014–15 NCAA Division I women's basketball season.
-The Wildcats, led by eighth year head coach Matthew Mitchell, played their home games at the Memorial Coliseum with one game at Rupp Arena and were members of the Southeastern Conference.
+The 2014–15 Kentucky Wildcats women's basketball team represented the University of Kentucky during the 2014–15 NCAA Division I women's basketball season.
+The Wildcats, led by eighth-year head coach Matthew Mitchell, played their home games at the Memorial Coliseum, with one game at Rupp Arena and were members of the Southeastern Conference.
 They finished the season 24–10, 10–6 in SEC play to finish in a three-way tie for fourth place.
 They advanced to the semifinals of the SEC women's tournament, where they lost to Tennessee.
-They received an at-large to the NCAA women's tournament, where they defeated Tennessee State in the first before getting upset by Dayton the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated Tennessee State in the first before being upset by Dayton in the second round.